metabrainz/musicbrainz-server/INSTALL.md

         sudo apt-get install nodejs

-    Depending on your Ubuntu version, another package might be required, too:

-        sudo apt-get install nodejs-legacy

-    This is only needed where it exists, so a warning about the package not being found is not a problem.

     Next you need a modern version of Yarn to install the JS dependencies.
     Yarn can be installed using the `corepack` command, which is bundled with Node.js.
 By default, corepack will install `yarn` to /usr/local/bin,